NPellet/visualizer/Developing.md

 To release a new version of the Visualizer, run a command like `npm run release:patch`.
 The bump can be applied with `patch`, `minor`, `major` or nothing which defaults to `patch`.
-This will bump the version number, commit the files with a release message, tag the release in Git, then it will immediately bump the version to the next prerelease, commit again and push the changes to GitHub.
+This will bump the version number, update the changelog, commit the files with a release message, tag the release in Git, then it will immediately bump the version to the next prerelease, commit again and push the changes to GitHub.

-## Update History.md

-When a new release is done, the important changes should be added to History.md

-The following command helps to have a preformatted list of all commit messages since a given tag:
-`git log v2.20.2..HEAD --pretty=" * %s" | cat`